NolanZONG/g123_python_assignment/README.md

 - validator.py: defines the validators for validating query parameters

-I think the `model.py` is part of the implementation of the financial data API service, so I put it in the `financial` folder instead of the proejct root directory, which is a little different from the assignment examples.
+I think the `model.py` is part of the implementation of the financial data API service, so I put it in the `financial` folder instead of the project root directory, which is a little different from the assignment examples.

 ### Migration